 Sign up to do freelance work on sites like Upwork or AirTasker.
 These jobs can vary in size from small tasks like changing PDF files to word documents, writing blogs, developing code for websites, and many other posts.
 You can do small tasks for $50 all the way up to major freelance jobs.
-Take a peek and earn some cash on the side!
+Go have a look at what's on offer and earn some extra cash on the side!

 Part-time jobs to compliment your course

 Working in a café or a restaurant can help you earn some money, as well as gain vital life skills.
 However, it is extremely beneficial to work in an industry part-time that can help further your career.
 For example, many digital agencies often hire part-time junior digital designers, or you could gig if you are a musician – this can also help develop your reputation and CV.
 JMC Academy tutors often know of jobs available in the industry, so, if you’re a JMC Student, ask them, or keep an eye on the JMC Facebook Groups where they post industry opportunities.